FarsetLabs/farsetlabs.github.io/about/ops_manual.md

   * PoC for project storage, resources, and documentation
   * Attempting to prevent conflict between member projects
   * Driving project documentation and PR.
+  * Along with the Projects Room NEM, rives the function and layout of the Project Room to suit the needs of the Farset Community.
 * Project-Room:
-  * Management and monitoring of ‘dirty room’ equipment and resources including but not limited to 3D printer.
+  * Management and monitoring of Project equipment and resources including but not limited to 3D printer.
   * Attempting to prevent conflict between member project resource requirements.
+  * Coordinates Project Room changes
+  * Along with the Projects NEM, rives the function and layout of the Project Room to suit the needs of the Farset Community.

 * Digital Infrastructure:
   * Comms, CCTV, Network, maintenance of online presences.
   * Maintenance of Documentation on the networks and systems of the space including authentication procedures for all core systems within the space.